codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 # what you need in order to learn

+there are two area  in mathematic
+main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense  , and if other equation can be used to proof another equation or theorem

+Would you like a template for Anki card formatting to make adding these easier?

+1. **Transition from Algorithms to Reasoning:**

+    - Early math education emphasizes repetitive drills to solidify computational skills.
+    - As math becomes abstract (college-level or beyond), focus shifts to creative reasoning and problem-solving.
 11. Study in the right environment.
     - Quiet.
 You need to be able to think deeply to learn Mathematics.
 A noisey environment creates obstacles to your concentration and create distractions to focusing on the problems at hand.
     - Well-supplied.
 Have plenty of scratch paper, graph paper, pencils and erasers handy.
 Colored pencils are also useful.
 A scientific calculator is also useful.